-You can also check google maps or sites such as Compare School Performance to find out what other schools are in your area – there may be some that you hadn’t considered.
+You can also check google maps or Get Information About Schools to find out what other schools are in your area – there may be some that you hadn’t considered.
 Are there local faith or SEN schools that you could approach?
 There may also be a local home educators' group that you could access via Facebook or another community page.

 When getting in touch with your local schools and education providers, having a contact before sending an email can be a great way to ensure that it is received by the correct person.
 This will save time, avoid confusion and can be built upon over time to create a relationship with for the future.

 - Ask other local groups/your district if they have any contacts at local schools or education providers (this will also help you find out if there are any schools to actively target)